Setup pip install streamlit==1.10.0 mkdir streamlit touch streamlit/app.py streamlit run streamlit/app.py

-When developing an application, we may know the nuances (preprocessing, performance, etc.) quite well but how can we effectively communicate this to other developers and business stakeholders?
+When developing an application, there are a lot of technical decisions and results (preprocessing, performance, etc.) that are integral to our system.
+How can we effectively communicate this to other developers and business stakeholders?
 One option is a Jupyter notebook but it's often cluttered with code and isn't very easy for non-technical team members to access and run.
 We need to create a dashboard that can be accessed without any technical prerequisites and effectively communicates key findings.
-It would be even more useful if our dashboard was interactive such that even technical developers would find use from exploring it prior to the next iteration.
+It would be even more useful if our dashboard was interactive such that it provides utility even for the technical developers.

 With Streamlit, we can quickly create an empty application and as we develop, the UI will update as well.

-Before we create a dashboard for our specific application, we need to learn about the different Streamlit API components.
-Instead of going through them all in this lesson, take ten minutes and go through the entire documentation page.
-We normally don't suggest this but it's quite short and we promised you'll be amazed at how many UI components (styled text, latex, tables, plots, etc.) you can create using just Python.
+Before we create a dashboard for our specific application, we need to learn about the different Streamlit components.
+Instead of going through them all in this lesson, take a few minutes and go through the API reference.
+It's quite short and we promise you'll be amazed at how many UI components (styled text, latex, tables, plots, etc.) you can create using just Python.
 We'll explore the different components in detail as they apply to creating different interactions for our specific dashboard below.

 1 2 3 4 5 6 7